FarronF/limerick-council-meetings/meetings/2023/11/27-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 2nd November 2023.md

 In proposing the Motion, Cllr Teskey thanked the Mayor for agreeing to call this Special

-Meeting to discuss the issue of boil water notices being issued by Uisce Éireann.--- 2
+Meeting to discuss the issue of boil water notices being issued by Uisce Éireann.
+---
+2

 He outlined how the boil water notice issued by Uisce Éireann was affecting approximately